jenkinsci/sysdig-secure-plugin/README.md

 For Backend mode, the Sysdig Backend (SaaS or Onprem) needs to be able to fetch the images produced by this pipeline, usually accessing a buffer Docker repository.

-For Inline mode, Jenkins workers need to have access to the host-local Docker daemon, in the most common case, by mounting or linking the Docker socket.
-The Jenkins worker user needs to be able to read and write the socket.
+For Inline mode, Jenkins workers need to have access to the Docker daemon, in the most common case, by mounting or linking the Docker socket or connecting as specified by DOCKER_HOST environment variable.
+The Jenkins worker user needs to be able to read and write the socket, and for TCP connections TLS and certificated might be required, depending on the daemon configuration.

 ## Installation